 dome head nuts on bolts

-of tube near tube base, and this prevented tubes being
+of tube near tube base, and this prevented tubes being fully

-tubes.
-The socket bolts reside in shallow slots each side of
+The socket bolts reside in shallow slots each side of chassis hole

-could sway out from slots to leave a dangling socket.
-But Jadis
+sway out from slots to leave a dangling socket.
+But Jadis didn't

-not ensuring bolts were through a hole, and not in a slot right
+were through a hole, and not in a slot right near hole edge.